antikrem/TypeSharpGen/README.md

 }
 ```

-With some extra work, its possible to automate the selecting of  (TODO - pull the reflective generation specification from TagH to here).
+With some extra work, its possible to automate the declaration of controllers (TODO - pull the reflective generation specification from TagH to here).